rijosudu123/git-hub-1/README.md

 A request to merge your changes into another branch or repository after review.

 Git Workflow Stages
-Working Directory ↓ git add ↓ Staging Area ↓ git commit ↓ Local Repository ↓ git push ↓ GitHub Remote Repository
+Working Directory
+↓
+git add
+↓
+Staging Area
+↓
+git commit
+↓
+Local Repository
+↓
+git push
+↓
+GitHub Remote Repository

 Description:

-• Working Directory – Files you edit in VS Code. • Staging Area – Files selected for the next commit. • Local Repository – Commits stored on your computer. • Remote Repository (GitHub) – Online copy of your project. • Push – Sends local commits to GitHub. • Pull – Downloads updates from GitHub.
+• Working Directory – Files you edit in VS Code.
+• Staging Area – Files selected for the next commit.
+• Local Repository – Commits stored on your computer.
+• Remote Repository (GitHub) – Online copy of your project.
+• Push – Sends local commits to GitHub.
+• Pull – Downloads updates from GitHub.

+These notes are suitable for quick revision before a Git/GitHub lab or interview.